gks-anvil/vrs_anvil_toolkit/README.md

  - `phenotype` (String, optional): Specific phenotype to subset on.
 Defaults to None.

 ### Caveats
 - For multiple alleles, the cohort allele frequency returned is based only on the position and not on the state.
-In other words, all alleles are on a given variant are handled together.
+In other words, all alleles on a given variant are handled together.
 - For chromosomes with ploidy of 1 (mitochondrial calling or sex chromosomes), focus allele counts (AC) and locus allele counts (AN) can have a maximum value of 1.
 Focus allele counts are 1 when the genotype has at least a single allele match (0/1, 1/1, or 1) otherwise it is none.